karad/mr-tutorials-for-nreal-light/README.md

 # MR Tutorials for Nreal light

+This repository is the site for unofficial samples of Nreal Light.

 - [Hello World](https://github.com/karad/mr-tutorials-for-nreal-light/tree/main/HelloWorld)
     - The Hello World tutorial is the simplest of tutorials.
 It displays "Hello World" in text on the screen.
 - [Cube Rotation](https://github.com/karad/mr-tutorials-for-nreal-light/tree/main/CubeRotation)